A garage conversion should be high on your to-do list if you:

 How Much Does a Garage Conversion Cost?

-A basic integrated garage conversion will cost from around £8,000 (or £400-640/m²), which is less than the value you could add to your home by converting the garage, so this project can make great financial sense.
+A basic integrated garage conversion will cost from around £8,000 (or £400-640/m²).
+This is less than the value you could add to your home by converting the garage, so this is one project that really does make great financial sense.

-You will need to be aware of the various factors that could affect the cost of your garage conversion, including:
+Before you begin work, be sure to familiarise yourself with the factors that are likely to affect the cost of your garage conversion, including:

 - the foundations need reinforcing